-- Assessment and evaluating teaching through self and peer review.
+- Teaching evaluation through self and peer review.

-The program, focuses on working with others to support teaching and research and on reflecting on teaching practice.
-During the year the participants are required to be teaching in their faculty as part of the program.
-The program concludes in November with presentations at the 'Graduation' ceremony in November.
-These presentations profile the learnings of the participants, the skills they have developed and how they will use these in their teaching.
+The program, focuses on working with others to support teaching and on reflecting on teaching practice.
+During the year the participants are required to be teaching in their college as part of the program.
+The program concludes in November with a Presentation Day showcasing how participants will transfer their knowledge into their teaching.

-- Two-Day Intensive: Participate in the two-day intensive program (February).
+- Two-Day Intensive: Participate in the two-day intensive program (February) in-person.

 - Workshop Participation: Participate in at least seven of the 8 x 3 hr follow-up workshops.
-Non-attendance or partial attendance at a workshop must be negotiated and confirmed in writing with your cohort coordinator before-hand.
+Non-attendance or partial attendance at a workshop must be negotiated and confirmed in writing with the program coordinator before-hand.
 Makeup activities must be completed for ALL missed sessions.

 - Peer Review:

-b) Write a 1500-word report about your experience of the peer review process.
+b) Write a 1000-word report reflecting on your experience of the peer review process.

 - Innovative Teaching Activity: